 Kernel had a strong performance, boosted by higher sunflower oil prices.
 Revenues for the quarter increased 66% YoY to ~$1.729B, and it registered an EBITDA of ~$111M.
 Kernel’s strong performance has been constant over the years.

-Higher prices of sunflower oil were the main contributor for the improvement in results, and margin expansion.
+Higher prices of sunflower oil were the main contributor to the improvement in results and margin expansion.
 Despite the lower crop yields due to a drought, the results remained very positive, and Kernel continues to grow.
-Kernel continues to create shareholder value, with continuously growing revenues, earnings, cash flow and equity value.
+Kernel continues to create shareholder value, with continuously growing revenues, earnings, cash flow, and equity value.

 Over the last twelve months, Kernel has achieved ~$5.179B in revenues, and an EBITDA of ~$793M.
 Margins have also increased, with EBITDA margin expanding to 15.3%, and net margin to ~7.5%.

-Management is estimating lower capex for the next few years, given the completion of several projects over the last years.
-Since 2018, the total capex was ~$883M.
-It included additional 200k ha of leased land, construction and improvement of storage facilities, construction of a new export terminal and further investment in railcards.
-Until 2022, Kernel will complete the construction of an oilseed processing plant, with co-generation of heat and power units.
+Management is estimating lower CAPEX for the next few years, given the completion of several projects over the last years.
+Since 2018, the total CAPEX was ~$883M.
+It included an additional 200k ha of leased land, construction, and improvement of storage facilities, construction of a new export terminal, and further investment in railcards.
+Until 2022, Kernel will complete the construction of an oilseed processing plant, with the co-generation of heat and power units.
 The whole project required ~$349M to complete and it is expected to boost EBITDA over the coming years.
-Estimated capex for 2021 is still high at ~$179M, but the projected capex for FY22 is just ~$8M.
+The estimated CAPEX for 2021 is still high at ~$179M, but the projected CAPEX for FY22 is just ~$8M.
 This means that if wheat, corn and sunflower oil prices remain at this level, free cash flow in FY22 should reach ~$570M.

 Kernel does not have the ability to finance its debt at very low rates, given its risk profile.
 Even considering that fact, the credit ratings point to a stable outlook.
 With Fitch assigning a BB-, and S&P assigning a B+.

-With total debt and liabilities at ~$1.419B, and net debt remains at ~$1.073B – net debt is just 1.4x EBITDA.
-Although the interest on its debt is relatively high when compared with other similar companies in EU and US, we believe the reduced capex by FY22, will allow Kernel to refinance, and repay some of its debt if needed.
+With total debt and liabilities at ~$1.419B, and net debt remains at ~$1.073B - net debt is just 1.4x EBITDA.
+Although the interest on its debt is relatively high when compared with other similar companies in the EU and US, we believe the reduced CAPEX by FY22, will allow Kernel to refinance and repay some of its debt if needed.
 Credit ratings might improve given the additional ~$171M in cash flow the company will have.
-It can also choose to pay down some of the high interest debt and clean the balance sheet.
+It can also choose to pay down some of the high-interest debt and clean the balance sheet.
 Although we would like to see the EBITDA/Interest ratio as low as possible it is at 5.1x.
 Representing the increased investments Kernel has made over the last four years.

 Sunflower oil exports reduced